Gondolav/gondolav.github.io/index.md

 Overall, we observe a mean fail rate of 18.4% for fast-food chains in Chicago city, whereas classical restaurants average to 21.4%.
 This significant difference indicates that, surprisingly, fast-food facilities tend to have a cleaner cooking and serving environment.
 It can be explained by the fact that these restaurants are part of big corporate groups and have therefore strict and well-defined hygiene rules.

-## III.
-Breaking the rules: a violations' analysis
+# Breaking the rules: a violations' analysis

 Each inspection is associated with a comment summarizing the eventual incurred violations.
 Those are classified into forty-six categories, which roughly corresponds to the set of rules to follow to guarantee a safe facility.